kula/age-pkcs11/README.md

 without the actual PKCS11 token but necessary to derive the shared secret which can then be turned into an age Ed25519 key.

-The shared secret generated is passed through an HKDF as a sanity scheme.
+The shared secret generated is passed through an HKDF to make it suitable to use as a cryptographic key.